 Jerome Powell confirmed as the Fed’s next chairman

-Powell will inherit an economy exhibiting strong economic growth, which currently stands at three percent, coupled with low and a labour market where the number of jobless claims has recently reached a nearly 45-year low.
+Powell will inherit an economy exhibiting strong economic growth, which currently stands at three percent, coupled with low inflation and a labour market where the number of jobless claims has recently reached a nearly 45-year low.
 However, he will face the delicate task of slowly unwinding the Fed's $4.5trn balance sheet and deciding on the pace of rate rises as the economy heats up.

 Powell's nomination for the job by President Trump broke with a long-standing tradition of presidents sticking with the chairperson who was in place when they took office.
 In this sense, Powell's appointment has been controversial, but in many ways the decision is a vote of continuity.